Drive sales on autopilot with ecommerce-focused featuresSee Features

 Here are some examples of customized text messages to get you inspired:

-- Hi [NAME] we’re excited to launch [NEW PRODUCT NAME].
-Use this code [CODE NUMBER] in your next checkout for an [X%] discount.
+Hi [NAME] we’re excited to launch [NEW PRODUCT NAME].
+Use this code [CODE NUMBER] in your next checkout for a [X%] discount.

-- Happy birthday to you, [NAME]!
-To celebrate your special day, get an X% discount on your next order.
+Happy birthday to you, [NAME]!
+To celebrate your special day, get a X% discount on your next order.

-By using Omnisend, you get SMS list-building tools that are already TCPA-compliant.
-You can automatically send a personalized message triggered by a specific event, such as an abandoned cart or order & shipping confirmation.
+The good news is that it’s easy to create an SMS marketing strategy for ecommerce.
+With Omnisend, you have a platform built specifically for ecommerce so you have instant access to SMS list-building tools that are already TCPA-compliant.
+Plus, you can automatically send a personalized message triggered by a specific event, such as an abandoned cart or order & shipping confirmation.